-In connection with our initial public offering, our board of directors adopted, and our stockholders approved, a new compensation policy for our non-employee directors.
+Our board of directors has adopted, and our stockholders have approved, a compensation policy for our nonemployee directors.
 This policy was developed with input from our compensation committee's independent compensation consultant, Radford, regarding practices and compensation levels at comparable companies.
 It is designed to attract, retain and reward non-employee directors.